Art History

 Art History Main

-Studying Art History at the University of Miami provides our students with the opportunity to directly engage with global, visual cultures under the direction of a group of dynamic faculty members and museum professionals.
+Studying Art History at the University of Miami provides students with the opportunity to engage with global, visual cultures under the direction of a dynamic group of faculty members and museum professionals.

-After completing their introductory studies, students next enroll in upper-division art history classes, which address a range of topics in a variety of fields, including: African Art; African-American and Afro-Caribbean Art; American Art; Ancient Art; Contemporary Art; the History of Graphic Design; the History of Photography; Islamic Art; Latin American Art; Modern Art; Nineteenth-Century European Art; and Spanish Art.
-Numerous special topics at the 400 level are additionally offered to juniors and seniors.
+After completing their introductory studies, students enroll in upper-division art history classes that address a range of topics, across a variety of fields, including: African Art; African American and Afro-Caribbean Art; Post-Civil War American Art; Ancient Art; Contemporary Global Art; History of Graphic Design; Islamic Art; Latin American Art; Modern European Art; Nineteenth-Century European Art; Spanish Art; and Chinese Art.

-Art History majors are additionally required to complete at least one seminar, which is typically taken in their senior year.
-Seminars focus on specialized topics and combine lecture content with intensive, group discussions.
-Seminars allow students to hone their skills in critical thinking and writing, visual analysis, and conducting independent research.
+Art History majors are additionally required to complete at least one seminar (400-level or greater), which is typically taken in their senior year.
+Seminars focus on specialized topics and combine lecture content with research and intensive, group discussions.
+These capstone courses allow students to hone their skills in critical thinking and writing, visual analysis, and conducting independent research.

-Art History students are also encouraged to explore the field of museum studies by completing internships or participating in exhibition-related classes, such as the department's ArtLab @ Lowe.
-This particular course is taught each Spring semester in collaboration with UM’s Lowe Art Museum.
-For ArtLab @ Lowe, a faculty member from a variety of University disciplines mentors a small group of students as they co-curate an exhibition drawn from objects in the Museum’s permanent collection.
+Art History students are encouraged to explore the field of museum studies by completing local or national internships, or by participating in exhibition-related classes, such as the department's ArtLab @ Lowe.
+This course is taught each Spring semester in collaboration with UM’s Lowe Art Museum.
+In the ArtLab @ Lowe program, faculty members from a variety of disciplines mentor a small group of students as they co-curate an exhibition drawn from objects in the Museum’s permanent collection, or from private collections.

 We look forward to teaching new and continuing students in each of our art history courses, and welcome majors and minors at any point in their academic careers!